kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 // ChangedBlock represents a CBT entry returned by the storage provider. type ChangedBlock struct {
-  // Offset defines the start of the block index in the response.
+  // OffsetBytes defines the start of the block index in the response.
-  Offset uint64 `json:"offset"`
+  OffsetBytes uint64 `json:"offsetBytes"`

   // The size of the blocks.
   BlockSizeBytes unit64 `json:"blockSizeBytes"`